Archbishop denies in Australian court knowledge of pedophile

-NEWCASTLE, Australia (AP) — A Roman Catholic archbishop has denied under oath in an Australian court that two former altar boys ever told him that they had been sexually abused by a priest.
+NEWCASTLE, Australia (AP) — A Roman Catholic archbishop on Wednesday denied under oath in an Australian court that two former altar boys ever told him that they had been sexually abused by a priest.

-Adelaide Archbishop Philip Wilson is the most senior cleric in the world to be charged with covering up for a pedophile priest.
+Adelaide Archbishop Philip Wilson is the most senior cleric in the world to be charged with covering up for pedophile priest.

 The 67-year-old was tried in the Newcastle Local Court on Wednesday after Magistrate Robert Stone rejected his application to have the case thrown out.
 Wilson has pleaded not guilty and faces a potential two-year prison sentence if convicted.